Villiaumite

 Diaphaneity is transparent with inclusions.

-Crystal System is isometric; Fm3m.
+Crystal System is isometric; Fm

 Crystal Habits include fillings or partial fillings up to 10cm in size,